rodmarkun/SmolML/smolml/core/README.md

 ![Figure-3-37-Gradient-descent-Algorithm-illustration(1)](https://github.com/user-attachments/assets/93e2df5b-5f02-43d1-a4b9-3e9daeb81a9a)

 This is where **gradients** come in.
-The gradient of the loss function with respect to a specific parameter tells us the "slope" of the loss at that parameter's current value.
+The gradient of the loss function with respect to a specific parameter tells us the "slope" of the loss at that parameter's current value (orange arrow in the image above!).
 It points in the direction of the *steepest increase* in the loss.
-So, if we want to *decrease* the loss, we nudge the parameter in the *opposite* direction of the gradient (the purple arrow in the above image).
-The size of the gradient also tells us how sensitive the loss is to that parameter: a larger gradient suggests a bigger adjustment might be needed.
+So, if we want to *decrease* the loss, we nudge the parameter in the *opposite* direction of the gradient multiplying by $-\alpha$, where $\alpha$ is our **learning rate** (this multiplication is represented in the purple arrow).
+Basically, if the gradient points to the left, we want our model to go to the right and vice-versa.
+That's why we use a negative learning rate!
+The size of the gradient also tells us how sensitive the loss is to that parameter: a larger gradient means a bigger adjustment might be needed.

+A common problem in ML is models getting stuck in local minima while training, where the chosen learning rate isn't big enough to allow them to "leap" out of these suboptimal spots.
+This is bad!
+We want our model to reach the lowest possible loss (the global minimum).
+But if we choose a learning rate that's too big, we may overshoot this global minimum, or even bounce completely away from it. **Optimizers** were built to help tackle problems like this, and we'll see them in one of the next lessons (`smolml\utils\optimizers.py`).

+In reality, we never train with just one weight as the image portraits, this is a super-simplified example.
+For each weight we add, the visualization increases by one dimension.
+So if we had 100 weights, we'd need to display that in a 101-dimensional plot (100 weights + 1 loss)!

 For a loss function `J` with respect to weight parameter `w`, the **gradient** is mathematically expressed as: